20 Best Employee Rewards Programs of 2026

 Staples, Compass One Healthcare, The Body Shop, Fairmont, Rexall Pharmacies

 Guusto offers four pricing plans: a free plan for single users sending rewards, a Lite plan at $125 per month for single users who send and schedule bulk rewards, and Essential and Premium plans, priced per seat per month.
-Essential costs $2.50 per seat for Peer-to-Peer and $5 for Top-Down, while Premium is $3.50 per seat for Peer-to-Peer and $7 for Top-Down.
+Essential costs $4 per sender seat and $0.7 per recipient seat with a minimum contract of $200 per month, while Premium is $5 per sender seat and $1 oer recipient seat with a minimum contract of $500 per month.

 Best For